AdobeDocs/workfront-known-issues.en/help/known-issues/known-issues-workfront-fusion/fusion-event-subs-v1-sandbox.md

 >[!NOTE]
 >
->This issue has been reported for the Sandbox environment.
+>This issue wsa fixed on May 5, 2025.

 When a user is configuring a Workfront module that watches events in a Workfront Sandbox environment, criteria based on Version 2 of the Workfront event subscription service are not available.